idsc-frazzoli/retina/doc/dubilab_guidelines.md

 * clear rock debris from the track.
 Loose rocks may impact against the IMU, which deteriorates the state estimation.
 * after plugging in the USB cable to the gokart PC wait ~20 seconds before starting `QuickStartGui.java`.
 This delay is required for the system to detect the IMU at `/dev/ttyACM0`.

+### Charging the gokart battery

+* plug in charger to wall inlet (red CEE 16A plug).
+Charger starts up automatically
+* gokart must be switched on (switch on left hand side inside of cockpit)
+* emergency switch must be pressed
+* plug in gokart
+* charging is idicated on the charger by a non-zero current value and on the gokart by a single dot on the state-of-charge gauge
+* to interrupt charging simply unplug the gokart from the charger
+* the gokart is fully charged when the state-of-charge reaches 100%
+* unplug the gokart from the charger and unplug the charger from the wall-inlet.
+Charger turns off automatically
+* turn off gokart

 ### After

 * make sure that software is fully terminated after `QuickStartGui` is closed: Press STOP icon in Eclipse if necessary